webtorrent/webtorrent/README.md

 #### As a command line app

-WebTorrent is available as [a command line app](https://github.com/feross/webtorrent-cli).
+WebTorrent is also available as a
+[command line app](https://github.com/feross/webtorrent-cli).
 Here's how to use it:

 ```bash
 $ npm install webtorrent-cli -g